telerik/blazor-docs/components/grid/selection/cells.md

 ### Basics

 * You can get or set the selected cells through the `SelectedCells` property.
-The `SelectedCells` is a collection of a type `IEnumerable<SelectedCellDescriptor>`.
+The `SelectedCells` is a collection of a type `IEnumerable<GridSelectedCellDescriptor>`.
-* The `SelectedCellDescriptor` exposes:
+* The `GridSelectedCellDescriptor` exposes:
     * `SelectedCellDescriptor.ColumnField` - the [field of the associated column]({%slug components/grid/columns/bound%}#data-binding) (if provided).
     * `SelectedCellDescriptor.ColumnId` - the [id of the associated column]({%slug components/grid/columns/bound%}#identification) (if provided).
     * `SelectedCellDescriptor.DataItem` - the actual data item of the selected cell.
 It has to be casted to the Grid data model.